What Is My Packer Made Of?

 When searching for the right soft packer, there are a lot of variables to consider before making a purchase.
 What size should I get?
 Can I find something to match my skin tone?
 How much money do I want to spend?
 Can I pack this thing comfortably?
 How realistic does it look?
 How does it feel to the touch?

 Maybe you found a packer that satisfies the appearance, feeling, and size you are going for, as well as your budget.
 There is one more question you might want to ask before pulling the trigger.
 Is the packer I choose going to make me sick?
+This might not be the first thought to jump into your head when shopping for a prosthetic—but it is a topic to consider seriously.

 The Truth About "Adult" Toy Labeling